coderMohammed1/web-Qstore/README.md

 3- setup mysql db (use the shop.sql file)

-4- follow this vedio for cloning and further setup: https://www.youtube.com/watch?v=9qaiY3ycpwY (slip the db part here (except that u need to do migrate anyway))
+4- follow this vedio for cloning and further setup: https://www.youtube.com/watch?v=9qaiY3ycpwY (skip the db part here (except that u need to do migrate anyway))

 5- run the shop.sql